How commercially-available phone location data is used by ICE (and other law enforcement agencies)

 reminder the modem firmware we use on our phones is exploitable and most likely backdoored, and in some cases it has memory access to the rest of the device. israeli espionage companies can do it and sell their capabilities to law enforcement. (this somewhat applies to pcs with ME and PSP too, btw)

-meaning they can target you regardless of what apps you use. maybe not as easily or automated i guess, but always keep it in mind with their tech.
+meaning they can target you regardless of what software you use. maybe not as easily or automated i guess, but always keep it in mind with their tech.

 True, but they don’t even need 0days or software exploits to breach the systems.
 The data is harvested legally and sold to whoever wants to pay for it.
 Insane amounts of data about everything you do is made commercially available by phone platforms, tech companies, apps, banks, email providers, retail establishments, cell phone carriers, governments, and of course their continual data breaches.